iagoleal/eliza/README.md

 - [ ] CLI interface

 ### Bugs:
-- parsers are case sensitive atm
+- input parsers / keyword lookup are not case-insensitive
 - parsers are space-insensitive but not output

+Think I fixed both of these but need more tests

 ### Original features not yet implemented
 - [ ] Memory